 MSD will strive to maximize physical distance as much as possible for students while they are moving through the food service line and while eating (especially indoors).
 Given the very low risk of transmission from surfaces and shared objects, there is no need to use single-use items and packaged meals.
 Frequently touched surfaces will be cleaned regularly and hand-washing will be encouraged.

 Students, teachers, and staff who have symptoms should stay home and be referred to their healthcare provider for testing and care.
 Individuals who are fully vaccinated and do not have Covid-19 symptoms do not need to quarantine or get tested after exposure to someone with Covid-19.

 All students and staff will be asked to conduct a daily self-screening before coming to school.
 Individuals should check for any of the following high-risk symptoms of Covid-19:

 New loss of taste/smell

 Shortness of breath or increased work of breathing

-If one or more symptom is present, individuals should stay home, contact their healthcare provider, and consider testing for Covid-19.
-Siblings of a child with higher-risk symptoms should be kept home until it is determined if the child has COVID-19.
+If one or more symptoms are present, individuals should stay home, contact their healthcare provider, and consider testing for Covid-19.

 Individuals should also check for the following lower-risk symptoms of Covid-19: